iutools/iutools/doc/for-devs/test-plan.md

     - Click on first word and apply the correct spelling
     - Check that the spelling of the first word was changed, but not for the second one.

+Spell check text that contains some Inuktitut and English words
+- System should leave the English words alone, and those words should not crash the spell checker
+- The Inuktut words should be spellchecked as usual

 Concurency testing and Interruption
 - When you hit _Spell Check_